 Kenneth decided to serve on the board because of his interest in leaving the earth in a better shape than when he was as a child.
 His years of service as a County Extension Agent and in the farming industry contributed to this passion as well.
 He spent five years in a livestock commercial business and thirty years producing broilers.
 He advocates for conservation as he practices conservation practices on his own property and recruit students each year to attend the Natural Resources Conservation Workshop.
 Currently, he manages his timber business operation and residential rental units in Lumpkin County.

 Lynn Satterfield, Supervisor

 His past experiences include: being owner/operator of Satterfield’s Auto Center, Satterfield Farm and Satchel Storage and owning and operating a beef cattle farm in southern White County.
 His farming experience began during the childhood days he spent with cows, chickens and family gardens.
 However, he decided to pursue conservation experience when he realized conservation was necessary to preserve the farm.
 All of these experiences have influenced his decision to serve on the SWCD board.
 He has served less than one year with the Upper Chattahoochee Soil and Water Conservation District, is a member of the White County Gideon Camp and serves on the board of the directors for the Northeast Georgia Cattleman’s Association.
+He is Director of the White County Farm Bureau Board of Directors.
 He has attended County Line Baptist Church all his life serving on the Deacon Board and as church clerk for approximately 40 years.
 He shares his life with his wife of 42 years.

 Gilbert Barrett, Supervisor